Piedmont Habitat for Humanity

-The Construction Manager is responsible for the overall construction process of this organization in accordance with the direction, policies, and objectives set by the PHFH Board of Directors and the executive director (ED).
+The Construction Manager is responsible for the overall construction process of this organization in accordance with the direction, policies, and objectives set by the PHFH Board of Directors and the Executive Director.

-● Responsible for all aspects of construction management, including planning, scheduling, supplier and product selection and management, subcontractor trades selection and management and coordination of staff and volunteer resources.
+● Responsible for all aspects of construction management, including planning, scheduling, suppliers, products and subcontractor’s selection and management, and the worksite coordination of staff and volunteer resources.

 ● Create a project estimate, budget and schedule for each house.